probablyangg/docs/tutorials/tutorial-metatransactions-biconomy.md

     $ truffle compile
     $ truffle migrate --network matic

+## Registering on Biconomy dashboard

-Follow the steps [here](https://docs.biconomy.io/biconomy-dashboard), to register an account and add a DApp to get the keys, and configure functions that will accept signed transactions.
+Follow the steps **[here](https://docs.biconomy.io/biconomy-dashboard)**, to register an account and add a DApp to get the keys, and configure functions that will accept signed transactions.

 For now, we'll set `rentOutProperty` function to accept meta transactions